downsj2/puppet-pingdom/README.md

 #### Known issues
 - `puppet resource pingdom_check` command will likely never work, since `self.instances` is a class method and doesn't have access to instantiation-time parameters such as credentials.
 - Users API is incomplete (can only manage contacts, not admins).
+- There's a difference in login requirements for _Starter_ and _Standard_ plans (specifically, these two levels lack multi-user login).
+I'm currently only able to test against _Enterprise_.
+If you have a _Starter_ or _Standard_ plan and have issues authenticating to Pingdom, reach out to me and we can get it working.

 [pingdom_check_properties]: https://github.com/cwells/puppet-pingdom/wiki/Check-properties
 [pingdom_user_properties]: https://github.com/cwells/puppet-pingdom/wiki/User-properties